xtuml/bridgepoint/doc-bridgepoint/notes/7682_update_to_e4.4/7682_update_to_e4.4.dnt.md

 ------------------
 7.1  Fixed [4], a typo in mingwgnu.bat and Launcher.bat
 7.2  Updated the HOWTO Install Components document [6] into xtuml/bridgepoint repository.
-We had and old and outdated version in the xtuml/internal repository.
+We had an old and outdated version in the xtuml/internal repository.

 8. Unit Test
 ------------